Samuel-de-Oliveira/CanUseTimer/README.md

     sudo canusetimer-terminal

-You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).
+You need to open with sudo because some libraries doesn't work without super user (I don't know why this is hapening but I will fix it soon).

 ---
 ## Why use?
-- Soft program;
+- Lightweight program (Almost 240Kb of space);
 - Run all platforms (Windows, Linux :penguin:, MacOS X 🍎);
 - Don't need internet (but you can't update it);
 - It follow the [WCA regulations](https://www.worldcubeassociation.org/regulations/);